Are you considering buying a LifeSpan treadmill but not sure which model to get or even if a treadmill will be right for you?

 If you require something a little smaller with a lower price tag, it would be hard to go past the LifeSpan TR 1200i, which can be folded to fit under a standard-sized bed.

-Though compact, the TR 1200i is not lacking in features.
+Though compact, the TR 1200i does not lack features.
 It has 17 pre-set workout programs and an LCD console that displays useful workout stats.
-These include Program Profile, Incline Level, Time, Speed, Distance Travelled, Step Count, Calories Burned and Heart Rate.
+These include Program Profile, Incline Level, Time, Speed, Distance Travelled, Step Count, Calories Burned, and Heart Rate.

-The LifeSpan TR 1200i has speakers and iPod/headjack integration.
+The LifeSpan TR 1200i Folding Treadmill has speakers and iPod/head jack integration.
 Other accessories include a book rack and a water bottle holder.
 This model comes with a lifetime warranty on its frame and motor, 3 years on parts, and 1-year on labor.

 Deciding which LifeSpan treadmill is right for you will depend largely on three things, these being your budget, your intended use, and how much room you have to house it.

-If you plan on doing long, rigorous and fast workouts and you want a treadmill with “the works,” you will have to spend more.
+If you plan to do long, rigorous and fast workouts and want a treadmill with “the works,” you will have to spend more.
 If you envisage lighter use and will be happy with basic features, you can get away with paying less.
 Either way, there’s sure to be a LifeSpan treadmill that will be perfect for the type of treadmill workouts you want to do.